(01744) 678150

 Please note that when completing our new data collection forms parent/carers are taking responsibility to gain permission from a third party, ie grandparent etc, with regards to sharing contact details.

-Our Data Protection Officer is HY Education and our Governor for GDPR is Mr Sean Bailey
+Our Governor for GDPR is Mr Sean Bailey

 https://youtu.be/Ua_LzUJ_wu8